daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Expert Skill
 * Rang 6: Potentiel amélioré supérieur ou  Résilience durement gagnée

-**Intrusions du MJ:** Repairs sometimes fail.
+**Intrusions de la MJ:** Repairs sometimes fail.
 Wiring can be tricky to decipher and still carry an electrical charge.
 Some people are rude to those who work for a living.

 -----